-Osaka is the third-largest city, by population, in Japan and is the home to the Universal Studios and the world-famous Osaka castle.
+Osaka is the third-largest city, by population, in Japan, and is the home to Universal Studios and the world-famous Osaka castle.
 It is a very vibrant place with an endless list of things to do.

 Also known as Sumiyoshi Grand Shrine, this is the biggest (over 30 auxiliary shrines) and most important shrines in the Osaka area, it welcomes over 2 million people for Hatsumode, the traditional first shrine visit of the year.
 It is mainly known worshiped for protection or luck.
 It is over 1500 years old, yet stands super strong as she was recently built.

-The main shrine is usually just a stone-throw away from the bridge you're seeing on the picture above...
+The main shrine is usually just a stone-throw away from the bridge you're seeing in the picture above...

 Entrance fee: Nil

 Osaka castle is located in Chūō-Ku and is another Japanese marvels built a very long time ago and has witnessed numerous events take place before it, one of which was surviving the airstrikes during the second world war.